White Chocolate Ganache for Covering Cakes (2 Ingredients, 5 Mins)

 Having said that, white chocolate is not necessarily the same as dark chocolate.
 Therefore, I personally treat it like buttercream.

 It does not do well in summer temperatures.
-So, while it's better than buttercream, it still needs caution and often time chilling in the fridge.
+So, while it’s better than buttercream, it still needs caution and is often time chilling in the fridge.
 Also, ganache can soften easily.
 So, chilling it before covering a cake with fondant would be advisable.

 Can I use ganache for glaze or drips?